Last updated Jul. 11, 2023 by Charles Zemub

 When rating VOO and SPY based on popularity, keep in mind that the SPY is a more popular S&P 500 ETF than VOO.
 Due to its popularity, more investors prefer to work with this type of S&P 500 ETF.

 When it comes to affordability, the VOO is more considerate than the SPY.
 As of March 18th, 2022, VOO is $409.89, while SPY is $444.52.
 As of when the market closed for the day, VOO increased by 1.11% while SPY increased by 1.10%.

 The values of these funds can always change from time to time.
 Hence, as an investor hoping to buy a lot of shares, you should consider buying VOO as it is a better option to consider.

-Hence, if you are rating VOO vs SPY simply based on their net asset, you probably may have to consider choosing the VOO over SPY.
+Hence, if you rate VOO vs. SPY simply based on their net asset, you may have to consider choosing the VOO over SPY.

 An ETF with a higher dividend yield is more attractive to new and returning investors.
 Hence, when it comes to selecting between VOO and SPY based on their dividend yields, you may consider going for Vanguard as it surpasses SPY by 0.03%.

 As an investor, you must closely analyze the cost of holding an ETF for a given period.
 Learning about the expense ratio of VOO and SPY will enable you to arrive at a probably better investment decision.
 The expense ratio of VOO is 0.03%.